 Overtime pay involves calculating an employee's pay over regular working hours.
 You can use our Overtime Calculator to find out how much you have to pay your employees for overtime work.

-Download a free version of this Overtime Calculator
+Download a free excel version of this Overtime calculator

 However, the employee's average hourly pay cannot fall below the National Minimum Wage and an employee cannot be forced to work for more than 48 hours per week on average unless there is a signed agreement between the employee and employer.

-It must be noted that unless a contract guarantees overtime, the employer can stop an employee from working it but at the same time she cannot discriminate against anyone (i.e. some employees allowed to work overtime, others not allowed).
+It must be noted that unless a contract guarantees overtime, the employer can reject an employee's request to work overtime as long as it's not discriminatory i.e. some employees allowed to work overtime and others not.

 Employers will generally pay part-time staff for overtime if at least one of the following three applies: